toolleeo/cli-apps/README.md

 * [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
 * [bluetuith](https://github.com/darkhz/bluetuith) - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
-* [geoiplookup](https://github.com/maxmind/geoip-api-c) - a little application to find geographical and network information of an IP address based no the geoip C API.
+* [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
-* [ipcalc](https://github.com/kjokjo/ipcalc) - "ipcalc takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range."
+* [ipcalc](https://github.com/kjokjo/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
 * [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive HTTPS proxy.
 * [mosh](https://mosh.org/) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.
 * [Optic](https://github.com/opticdev/optic) - Optic's Open Source tools make OpenAPI and API-first practices easy for any team to adopt.